-Use this step by step tutorial to make cute and easy Halloween marshmallow pop cupcakes.
-Fun to make with kids at spooky parties!
+Use this step by step tutorial to make cute and easy Halloween marshmallow pops cupcakes.
+Requires simple ingredients and fun for kids Halloween parties!

 This year, I am planning to put my little one down for a nap (hopefully a long one) and have scary movie marathon…hehehe.

-And while watching my favorite spooky movies, I am gonna be snacking on these Halloween marshmallow pop cupcakes.
+And while watching my favorite spooky movies, I am gonna be snacking on these Halloween marshmallow pops cupcakes.

 The great thing about these treats is that you don’t need to make cupcakes, if you don’t feel like it.

-You can simply make the marshmallow pops and munch on those.
+You can simply make the Halloween marshmallow pops and munch on those.

 And trust me, marshmallows taste sooooooo good when they are covered in chocolate!